mattpjohnson/drb/README.md

 # Usage

-Import drb and a formatter (currently only moment is supported) using one of these methods:
+Import drb and a formatter (currently only [Moment.js](http://momentjs.com) is supported) using one of these methods:

-## Node.js
+Node.js

 ```javascript
 const { drb } = require('drb')
 const { drbMoment } = require('drb/formatters/drbMoment')
 ```

-## ES6/TypeScript
+ES6/TypeScript

 ```javascript
 import { drb } from 'drb'